MAIVAN-ai/OrthoSkills/OrthoSkills-v0.1.1_cl/Ortho-Skills/README.md

 > *"As opposed to many randomized trials and prospective studies, most medical AI has no ground truth."*
 > — Eric Topol
 >
-> Ortho-Skills + OrthoClass exists to fix that, one fracture at a time.
+> OrthoSkills + OrthoClass exists to fix that, one fracture at a time.